-The permittee must retain copies of the SWPPP (including any modifications made during the term of this permit), additional documentation requirements pursuant to Part 5.4 (including documentation related to corrective actions taken pursuant to Part 3), all reports and certifications required by this permit, monitoring data, and records of all data used to complete the NOI to be covered by this permit, for a period of at least three years after the date that coverage under this permit expires or is terminated.
+7.5 Recordkeeping The permittee must retain copies of the SWPPP (including any modifications made during the term of this permit), additional documentation requirements pursuant to Part 5.4 (including documentation related to corrective actions taken pursuant to Part 3), all reports and certifications required by this permit, monitoring data, and records of all data used to complete the NOI to be covered by this permit, for a period of at least three years after the date that coverage under this permit expires or is terminated.

-7.7 Submittals Facilities that discharge stormwater associated with industrial activity must use forms provided by & EPD.
+7.6 Address for All Submittals Facilities that discharge stormwater associated with industrial activity must use forms provided by EPD.
 Forms are available on EPD's web site at http://epd.georgia.gov/npdes-industrial-storm-water-general-permits or by calling EPD at (404) 463-1511.
 Permittees must use the electronic submittal forms once they are available from EPD.
 EPD will provide information for accessing these electronic forms.
-Notification.

-All forms must be submitted electronically or, unless otherwise specified in this permit.
-All forms must be signed in accordance with Appendix B.7 of this permit.
-All forms must be submitted electronically or A permittee establishing an alternative benchmark or notifying EPD may submit documentation by return receipt certified mail (or a similar service) or delivery receipt email to EPD at the following address:
+All forms must be submitted electronically or signed in accordance with Appendix B.7 of this permit.
+All forms must be submitted electronically or by return receipt certified mail (or a similar service) to EPD at the following address:

-Georgia Environmental Protection Division Watershed Protection Branch NonPointNonpoint Source Program, Stormwater Unit 2 Martin Luther King, Jr. Dr. SE, Suite 1152 East Atlanta, Georgia 30334 industrial.sw@dnr.ga.gov
+Georgia Environmental Protection Division Watershed Protection Branch NonPoint Source Program, Stormwater Unit 2 Martin Luther King, Jr. Dr. SE, Suite 1152 East Atlanta, Georgia 30334